 Shall have the right to remain an active member or choose senior status.

 Shall have the right to attend business meetings, vote and propose candidates for membership but may not hold office.
-An active member who becomes 70 years of age during a term of office shall continue to serve in that capacity until completion of his or her term of office.
+An active member who becomes 70 years of age during a term of office shall continue to serve in that capacity until completion of their term of office.

 Shall pay no dues.